sabrina160/CSE366_lab-2/README.md

 # Objective
 The goal is to simulate an environment where multiple tasks are distributed across a grid with barriers, and agents optimize their path using UCS or A* algorithms.
 The objectives are:

-Compare Algorithms: Evaluate the efficiency of UCS and A* in completing tasks.
+-Compare Algorithms: Evaluate the efficiency of UCS and A* in completing tasks.
-Task Visualization: Provide a graphical representation of the grid, agents, tasks, and barriers.
+-Task Visualization: Provide a graphical representation of the grid, agents, tasks, and barriers.
-Real-Time Updates: Display dynamic status information, including completed tasks and path costs.
+-Real-Time Updates: Display dynamic status information, including completed tasks and path costs.
 # Features
 # Algorithms
 Uniform Cost Search (UCS): Finds the shortest path by cumulative cost without heuristics.